JetBrains/kotlin/GRADLE_PLUGIN.md

     }

 Each element in the `konanInterop` block creates a task for `cinterop` tool exection (see `INTEROP.md` to read more about this tool) so you can specify `cinterop` parameters here (see **Plugin DSL** section below).
+The default path to an interop def-file is `src/main/c_interop/<interop-name>.def`.

-You can get a task for Kotlin/Native compilation using `compilationTask` property of an artifact:
+One can get a task for Kotlin/Native compilation using the `compilationTask` artifact property or by name:

-      konanArtifacts['foo'].compilationTask
+`compileKonan<ArtifactName>`.

+    konanArtifacts['foo'].compilationTask    // The task name is "compileKonanFoo"

-You can get a task for `cinterop` execution and a stub compilation task using `generateStubsTask` and `compileStubsTask` of an interop defined:
+One can get `cinterop` execution and stub compilation tasks using `generateStubsTask` and `compileStubsTask` interop properties or by names: `gen<InteropName>InteropStubs` (`cinterop` execution task) and `compile<InteropName>InteropStubs` (stub compilation task).

-    konanInterop['stdio'].generateStubsTask
-    konanInterop['stdio'].compileStubsTask
+    konanInterop['stdio'].generateStubsTask  // The task name is "genStdioInteropStubs" konanInterop['stdio'].compileStubsTask   // The task name is "compileStdioInteropStubs"

-All tasks contain a set of properties allowing one to obtain paths to artifacts built and paramters of compilation and cinterop execution (see the `dumpParameters` task in `samles/csvparser/build.gradle` for example).
+All the tasks contain a set of properties allowing one to obtain paths to artifacts built and parameters of compilation/cinterop execution.
+One may print all these parameters by specifying `dumpParamters(true)` in an interop or an artifact block:

+    konanArtifacts {
+       foo { dumpParameters(true) }
+    }

+The plugin creates two additional tasks: `compileKonan` and `run`.
+The first one is dependent on all compilation tasks and allows one to build all the artifacts supported by the current host.
+The second one allows one to run all executable artifacts supported by the current host.
+Additional parameters can be passed using the `runArgs` project
+property:

+    ./gradlew run -PrunArgs='foo bar'

+The plugin also edits the default `build` and `clean` tasks so that the first one allows one to build all the artifacts supported (it's dependent on the `compileKonan` task) and the second one removes the files created by the Kotlin/Native build.

+#### Task graph

+A task dependency structure is simple.
+Consider a following project:

+    konanArtifacts {
+        fooArtifact { useInterop 'foo' ... }
+        barArtifact { useInterop 'bar' ... }
+    }

+     konanInterop {
+        foo { ... }
+        bar { ... }
+     }

+For this project the task graph will be the following:

+    run
+        build
+            compileKonan
+                compileKonanFooArtifact
+                    compileFooInteropStubs
+                        genFooInteropStubs
+                compileKonanBarArtifact
+                    compileBarInteropStubs
+                        genBarInteropStubs
+    clean

 #### Plugin DSL